-(Complete Attendance Policy 503 can be found in the Appendix.)
+(Complete Attendance Policy 503P can be found in the Appendix.)

-Compulsory Attendance Law: Minnesota State Law provides that children enrolled in school after 1988 shall attend a public school or a private school, for a period of not less than nine months during any school year until age 18 or until they graduate.
+Compulsory Attendance Law: Minnesota law states that all students are required to attend school from age 7, or when they enter kindergarten (whichever comes first) until they are 18 years old.
+A student's failure to attend school may lead to legal action for the parents/guardians and the student.
 Both parents and students have responsibility for school attendance.
 Students need to arrive at school and get to class on time.
 Regular school attendance is one of the most important components in achieving a successful education.